The Next Chapter: A Study of Large Language Models in Storytelling: Human Evaluation

 \autoref{table:he} presents the human evaluation results.
-Overall, GPT3 generates stories that are consistently of higher quality than those generated by other SOTA models.
-To understand whether the difference is significant, we perform a paired t-test by comparing GPT3 to other models (including human) and find that in most cases these results are significant with $p$-value < 0.05 (`*' in the table).\footnote{This also means that even though the number of story contexts per domain (20) is not large, it is sufficient to produce statistically robust observations.} Compared with human authors, GPT3 appears that it is generating stories that are just as good as (ROC) or better than (WP and CNN) human authors, confirming the findings of \citet{clark-etal-2021-thats}.
-There are, however, some explanations behind these observations.
+Overall, GPT-3 generates stories that are consistently of higher quality than those generated by other SOTA models.
+To understand whether the difference is significant, we perform a paired t-test by comparing GPT-3 to other models (including human) and find that in most cases these results are significant with $p$-value < 0.05 (`*' in the table).
+Compared with human authors, GPT-3 appears that it is generating stories that are just as good as (ROC) or better than (WP and CNN) human authors, confirming the findings of \citet{clark-etal-2021-thats}.
 For WP, in particular, human stories are trimmed to the first 10 sentences (data pre-processing for training the story generation models).
-This abruptly shortens the stories so they might not provide a proper conclusion, and inevitably are penalised.
-In Appendix \autoref{table:GPT3-human1}, \ref{table:GPT3-human2} and \ref{table:GPT3-human3}, we provide some examples for this.

-For CNN, GPT3 appears to be ``plagiarising'' real stories (more details in \autoref{sec:manualcheck}), where many story elements are not a product of creative generation but details copied from real news stories.
-Another reason could be that GPT3 stories are much shorter than those generated by other models and human authors (150 vs.\ 300-400 words; \autoref{table:ure}), which makes them easier to read and thus leads to better scores.
-Note that this is a downside of GPT3 where it is difficult to get it to generate long stories, which is discussed in \autoref{sec:discussion}.
+This abruptly shortens the stories so they might not provide a proper conclusion, and inevitably are penalised (see examples in \autoref{sec:GPT-3 Stories vs Human References}).
+For CNN, GPT-3 appears to be ``plagiarising'' real stories, where many story elements are not a product of creative generation but details copied from real news stories (\autoref{sec:manualcheck}).
+Another reason could be that GPT-3 stories are much shorter than those generated by other models and human authors (150 vs.\ 300-400 words; \autoref{table:ure}), which makes them easier to read and thus leads to better scores.
+Note that this is a downside of GPT-3 where it is difficult to get it to generate long stories (\autoref{sec:discussion}).